Doppler (Innbundet)

 Author Erlend Loe

-Erlend Loe was born in 1969 in Trondheim, Norway.
-He studied folklore, film studies, and literature before becoming one of the most beloved and popular authors in Norway.
-He made his debut with the novel Captured by the Woman (Tatt av kvinnen) in 1993, a novel he received raving reviews for.
+Erlend Loe is one of the most beloved and popular authors in Norway.
+He was born in 1969 in Trondheim, Norway, and studied folklore, film studies and literature at university.
+He made his debut with the novel Frankly, my dear (Tatt av kvinnen) in 1993, for which he received raving reviews.
 In 1996 came Naiv.
-Super, his big break through in Norway as well as abroad, and has been called the novel of his generation.
-His novel Doppler, which came out in 2004, has been critically acclaimed for it´s depiction of the modern man, and The Guardian named it Book of the year.
-He is a productive author, and publishes books both for adults and children.
-His books about Kurt have been a huge success, and has also been turned into an animated film.
+Super, his big break through in Norway and internationally.
+It has been called the novel of his generation.
+His novel Doppler, which came out in 2004, has been critically acclaimed for it's depiction of the modern man, and The Guardian named it 'Book of the Year'.
+He is a productive author, and writes books both for adults and children.
+His books about Kurt have been a huge success, and have also been turned into an animated film.
+The books have been published in thirty-nine countries so far.

 He lives in Oslo and enjoys biking.